great-aryan/MyFirstCalculator/README.md

 # MyFirstCalculator
 - I made this calculator when i was in 6th standard : 2015
-- That time i was using C# for programming the calculator
+- That time i was used C# for programming the calculator
 - I made this standalone windows executable calculator in VisualStudio Community 2010

 - Here's how it look like: